urgdog/urg.systems/thonks/new-home.md

 *Urg says: Gravity push from top - but bottom where it wind up.
 Apple dont blow up till it hit ground.
 Same thing for house.
 Except it doesn't fall.
 Mostly.
-Gravity always there, pushing down very hard.*
+Gravity always there, pushing down very hard. more words: if thing in basement look crack, look up! thing dont just crack cuz bored. they crack cuz they falling down real slow.*

 ## secrets from ancestors (they all lied and were bad)